Dara-O/triple-ported-memory/README.md

 The memory module can also request that the elements driving its inputs be frozen using the `freeze_inputs` output pin.

+## Sample Use-Case Waveforms
+### Coarse-Grain Writes then Reads with No Bank Conflict

+### Conflicting Coarse-grain Writes then Reads with Consecutive Bank Conflicts

+### Fine-Grain writes then reads with No Bank Conflict

+### Fine-Grain Writes then Readswith Consecutive Bank Conflicts

+### Demonstration of Dynamic Priority Arbitration

 ## Architecture
 ### Top-level
 ![Top-level architecture of the Triple Ported Memory](diagrams/tripple_ported_memory_arch.png)